matthewolckers/my_blog/_posts/2020-07-19-my-favorite-tips-for-economics-phd-students.md

 tags: tips

 ---
 I often meet with seminar speakers.
 At both PSE and Monash, I had the privilege of meeting amazing researchers, including faculty from MIT, Harvard, Stanford, Berkeley, etc.

-The researchers were very kind to share tips with me and here some "gold nuggets" I think all economics PhD students should know.
+The researchers were very kind to share tips with me and here are some "gold nuggets" I think all economics PhD students should know.

 "Look towards local knowledge for inspiration.
 You know things about the world around you that nobody else knows."